RECAPEM

 • ICD optimization: Any patient with an ICD requires device interrogation.
 Ensure that the device is truly detecting VT (rather than over-responding to artifact).
 Anti-tachycardia overdrive pacing may be optimized to break episodes of VT without requiring shocks 36.

-• Catheter ablation of VT/VF: Once patient is stabilized, ablation may be considered especially for monomorphic VT storm
+• Catheter ablation of VT/VF: Once the patient is stabilized, ablation may be considered especially for monomorphic VT storm

 • Correction of any identified inciting factors should occur.
-This may include removal of any offending drugs (eg, prescription or illicit drugs which prolong the QT interval) and correction of any electrolyte disturbances (ie, hypokalemia, hypomagnesemia, etc).
+This may include the removal of any offending drugs (eg, prescription or illicit drugs which prolong the QT interval) and correction of any electrolyte disturbances (ie, hypokalemia, hypomagnesemia, etc).

 Polymorphic VT (PMVT)